-Cobra Resources began life as publicly listed company in July 2018 with the aim of finding suitable precious, base or energy metals exploration or mining projects in either Australia or Africa.
+Cobra Resources began life as publicly listed company with the aim of finding suitable precious, base or energy metals exploration or mining projects in either Australia or Africa.
 During 2019 the Board identified several potentially suitable projects, which were reviewed in detail to evaluate their strengths, growth potential and likely longer-term value to shareholders.

-Following an extensive due diligence process the Wudinna Gold project was identified as the most compelling opportunity primarily due to its technical and commercial merits.
-This included having an existing gold resource of over 200,000 ounces with significant upside potential, being located in a jurisdiction that was stable, with low sovereign risk, and having the infrastructure and skilled resources to efficiently explore and grow the project.
-As a bonus, the project vendors were not only well renowned explorers but were committed to the long-term future of the Company, demonstrating this by their participation in the following fund raise.
+Following an extensive due diligence process, the Wudinna Gold Project was identified as the most compelling opportunity primarily due to its technical and commercial merits which could be efficiently explored and grown with Cobra's infrastructure and skilled resources.
+This included having an existing gold resource of over 200,000 ounces with significant upside potential, being located in a jurisdiction that was stable, with low sovereign risk, and having a large number of prospects which could be efficiently explored and expanded with Cobra's infrastructure and skilled resources.